fabston/TradingView-Webhook-Bot/README.md

 1. Edit and update [`config.py`](https://github.com/sixBit/TradingView-Webhook-Bot/blob/master/config.py)
 1. Setup TradingView alerts as shown [here](https://i.imgur.com/71UYTcu.png)
     - TradingViews variables like `{{close}}`, `{{exchange}}` etc. work as well.
 More can be found [here](https://www.tradingview.com/blog/en/introducing-variables-in-alerts-14880/)
-    - Your webhook url would be `http://YOUR-IP/webhook`
+    - Your webhook url would be `http://<YOUR-IP>/webhook`
+1. If you use a firewall be sure to open port the corresponding port
 1. Run the bot `python main.py`

 *It is recommended to run flask on a different port like 8080.
 It is then necessary to forward port 80 to 8080.*